dustinkredmond/GroovyServer/README.md

 This way, if someone were to hack into the application, they would at least have to be on the local network, which requires much more know-how than simply brute-forcing their way through password based authentication.

-That being said, there are instances of GroovyServer on the WWW today, and (knock on wood) they remain secure and un-compromised.
-One must weigh the risks before making any web-application publicly available.

 ---

 Feel free to fork the repo or submit a pull request.
 We love your input!